 Because there still seem to be more people and publications telling investors how to earn higher returns, but hardly any that focus on helping them avoid the large losses that are mathematically devastating to long-term portfolio returns.

 And because the Good Judgment Project has finished, and we think our analytical and predictive methodologies are better than ever (though as our early warnings ahead of the 2008 and 2000crises showed, our forecasting was pretty good back then too).
-Here's what subscribers will get in each monthly issue of the new Index Investor: (1) Estimated asset class over/under valuations, and updated market stress indicators, using the same methodologies we've used in the past.
+Here's what subscribers get in each monthly issue of the new Index Investor: (1) Estimated asset class over/under valuations, and updated market stress indicators, using the same methodologies we've used in the past.

 (2) Narrative forecasts and quantitative probability estimates for negative asset class valuation changes of 20% or more over the next 12 months.
 These periods of high uncertainty tend to be relative short, and transition to longer-lasting states/regimes.
 Given this, we also provide probability forecasts that contingent on the initial 20% loss/shift to the high uncertainty regime.
 Specifically, we provide narrative and probability forecasts for three subsequent outcomes: a return to the normal regime, a persistent deflation regime, and a high inflation regime.
 Our goal is to help subscribers have a good sense of what could happen not just one, but two or more steps ahead.